carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ### Grouping data

 We have seen how to process files individually using `fromPath`.
-In Bioinformatics we often want to process files in pairs or larger groups such as read pairs in sequencing.
+In Bioinformatics we often want to process files in pairs or larger groups, such as read pairs in sequencing.

-Nextflow provides a  helper method for this common bioinformatics use case.
-The `fromFilePairs` method create a queue channel containing  a tuple for every file matching a specific pattern.
-A Tuple is basically grouping data of different types.
+Nextflow provides a convenient factory method for this common bioinformatics use case.
+The `fromFilePairs` method creates a queue channel containing a `tuple` for every set of files matching a specific pattern.
+A `tuple` is a grouping of data of different types, represented as a Groovy List.
 The first element of the tuple is string value representing the grouping key of the matching pair, eg. sample id prefix.
 The second element is the list of files matching that grouping key pattern.

 ~~~